iGovDirect/Security-Review/README.md

 Solution: A generated SHA 3 hash of the file is stored in bitcoin blockchain

+Scenario: Attacker tries to reverse engineer code in app.

+Solution:

 ### Report a Vulnerability or Threat